sri-shroxsy/Self-Healing-Startup-Success-Prediction/README.md

 ## Project Overview
 The project focuses on predicting startup success and failure in India using machine learning classification models.
 It also demonstrates a basic self-healing mechanism that detects data pattern changes and triggers retraining to maintain model reliability over time.

+## Dataset
+The project uses a publicly available Indian startup funding dataset along with manually added examples for recent startups.

 ## Technologies Used
 - Python
 - Pandas, NumPy